microsoft/psi-samples/Samples/WebcamWithAudioSample/README.md

 This sample uses WPF to display images and UI elements in a window.
 The majority of the code we will be concerned with is located in the `MainWindow_Loaded` handler for the main window, located in the `MainWindow.xaml.cs` file.
 This is the event which will be raised when the main window is first loaded and we will use it to initialize our \psi pipeline.

 The design the UI itself is defined in the `MainWindow.xaml.xml` file, but an understanding of this is not required for the purposes of this walkthrough.
+For this sample, get started by creating a new project with the WPF Application.

 ## Capturing Video